nelsonauner/nelsonauner.github.io/_posts/2015-05-02-Correlated-Regressors.markdown

 The following code builds a framework to simulate datasets and test different decision criteria with custom loss functions.

-There were a couple of goals in making this code base:

-1. Improve my ability to structure an analysis pipeline

-2. Build out an example of inference via simulation

-3. Prepare a framework that I (or other people) can build off of for answering this question

     singleSimulation <- function(corr,true_effect,n_obs) {
     #input: corr: number s.t.
 0 < corr< 1, true_effect any number, n_obs any integer > 0
     #output: a list with two linear models